 Both the former ones are located within the National Park and the latter one is directly south of them.
 The Highest hill amongst the all is about 302 metres above the sea level.

 Mumbai has been always famous and favored for its pleasant weather as the city lies under the monsoon belt of India.
 Mumbai is famous for its rains and rains.
 There are also many rivers in Mumbai of utter importance namely.

 Talking of Bay and creeks Black Bay is the largest bay in the city and Mumbai has numerous mangroves and creeks along its coast such as Vasai creek, Thane creek, Malad creek to name a few.

 Population and Population Growth in Mumbai

+The population of Mumbai has grown rapidly in last 20 years like every other metropolitan cities in India.
 It is also speculated that in the coming 20 years, the population of Mumbai will reach 10 times more than its figure back in 1950.
-To check the same, awareness of population programs especially in the slum and remote areas has been carried by many social organizations over past few years.
 Keep all the reasons at one side or the other, Mumbai will still be one of the best amongst the metros in India and remain as the ‘city of dreams’.